English

 What should I read next?

-The recommended next step is Transformer Self-Attention, so the article connects into a longer learning route instead of ending as an isolated note.
+The recommended next step is LLM, RAG, and Agent Security, so the article connects into a longer learning route instead of ending as an isolated note.

 Does this article include runnable code or companion resources?